odiroot/pyho/README.rst

 PyHO - Hybrid coil optimizer in Python
 ======================================

-This project at its current state is a Python port (and a wrapper) of the original C++ optimizer module from `FMDT` (Flow Meter Design Tool) project.
+This project at its current state is based on the original C++ optimizer module from `FMDT` (Flow Meter Design Tool) project.

 Current status
 --------------